jhallen/vivado_setup/README.md

         sdk/foo/.cproject        - Eclipse project file.
 Checked in. sdk/foo/Debug/           - Application binary.
 Not checked in. sdk/design_1_wrapper_hw_platform_0
-                                 - Hardware wrapper derived from .hdf Not checked in. sdk/foo_bsp/             - BSP derived from wrapper.
+                                 - Hardware wrapper project derived from .hdf file.
+Not checked in. sdk/foo_bsp/             - BSP project derived from wrapper.
 Not checked in. sdk/.metadata            - Eclipse workspace crap.
 Not checked in.

 It is important to understand some issues with the XSDK: